tudatn/react-native-image-cache/README.md

 ### Installation

-This package is using `FileSystem` of [react-native-unimodules](https://github.com/unimodules/react-native-unimodules) of Expo.
+This package is using `FileSystem` of [Expo react-native-unimodules](https://github.com/unimodules/react-native-unimodules).
 Please follow the instructions at https://docs.expo.io/bare/installing-unimodules/ to add configurations for iOS and Android.

 ### Usage